CircuitMusicLabs/petra/README.md

 After you downloaded the entire repository, open the included Xcode projects and compile the externals with via Product > Build (Command-B).

 ##Installation
-The petra repository is structured as a Max package.
+The petra repository is structured as a Max package, which contains the compiled external objects.

 ###Installing the Max Package (Max 6 - Mac OS X)
 Copy the entire petra repository either into the "packages" folder in your Max installation or into "Max/Packages" in your ~/Documents folder.